promesante/accounts-api/README.md

 }
 ```

+Negative `amount`, setting target account's id in `account`

+#### Observations ####

-Although in this body there is no explicit indication on transation type, each of them can be distinguished by the following criteria:
+Although in each body there is no explicit indication on transation type, each of them can be distinguished by the following criteria:
 * if `:account` attribute is present, transaction is a `transfer`; otherwise, it is a `deposit` or `withdrawal`
 * single difference between `deposit` and `withdrawal` takes place just in its `amount` sign: positive for `deposits`, and viceversa